 What sparked the passion that motivated you to write this book?

 I wanted to write about income disparity, the quintessential American Dream, and the current economic climate in the wake of the Great Recession of 2008.
 A Wall Street investment bank seemed like a fitting backdrop for telling this story and I knew it was an environment where people pushed ethical boundaries in pursuit of their personal ambitions for money and power.
+We’re not talking honest investments into ventures like perhaps a2 milk shares or foreign exchange – what you would expect an investment bank does.
+This was buying penny stocks, selling dividends, churning – every single bad investment practice under the sun.

 I had returned for the first time 38 years after my family had fled South Africa before the end of apartheid when a man I’d never met before threw his arms about me and whispered in my ear, “Welcome home, brother.”
 I was overwhelmed by the unexpected sense of having come home.
 That was the moment when I realized I’d never really left my homeland behind, and had unresolved issues that needed to be addressed.